tjhickey724/compiler_design/notes/optimization/ThreeAddressCode.md

 ```
 assuming there is a ```SQRT X``` machine instruction

+## Example of Compiling control structures to 3 address code
 Likewise, we can convert control structures like if, while, switch, into three address code with labels,
 where we use L1, L2, L3, ... for labels.